 CASE SUMMARY

-On December 30, 2021, a coalition of Georgian voters and African-American civil rights and community organizations filed a federal lawsuit against Georgia's Secretary of State, challenging the state's enacted legislative redistricting plans as violating the federal Voting Rights Act.
-Specifically, the plaintiffs allege that the enacted state House and state Senate redistricting plans result in the dilution of Black Georgians' voting strength in violation of Section 2 of the Voting Rights Act.
-They are seeking a judicial declaration that the enacted legislative plans violate the Voting Rights Act, a preliminary and permanent injunction barring the defendant from using the plans in any future elections, a court order requiring the state to adopt valid redistricting plans that comply with the VRA and, if necessary, for the court to order an interim plan for use in the 2022 elections.
+On December 30, 2021, a coalition of civil rights and community organizations and Georgia voters filed a federal lawsuit against Georgia’s Secretary of State challenging the state’s enacted legislative redistricting plans as diluting Black voters’ voting strength in violation of Section 2 of the federal Voting Rights Act (“VRA”).
+They sought a judicial declaration the plans violated the VRA, a preliminary and permanent injunction barring the plans from use in future elections, an order requiring the State to enact new plans that comply with the VRA and, if necessary, for the court to order an interim plan into use for the 2022 elections.

 Similar Cases: Common Cause v.
 Raffensperger; Georgia State Conf. of the NAACP v.
 Georgia; Pendergrass v.
 Raffensperger; Grant v.
 Raffensperger